 - Is the training venue nearby, in a good neighborhood?

-You can search online by typing “personal soccer trainer+name of your area or city” on Google and you can find some websites advertising personal coach for hire.
+You can search online by typing “personal soccer trainer+name of your area or city” on Google and you can find some websites advertising personal coaches for hire.

 Or, you can also ask your kid’s coach and hopefully, he can refer you to a coach.